orjahren/Kattis-kickstart/README.md

 ## Details

+The script is written in [Amber](https://amber-lang.com/), which transpiles to bash.

 Note that there are 3 hard coded configuration values in the top of the main file.

-The script is written in [Amber](https://amber-lang.com/), which transpiles to bash.

 ## Running

 Execute : `$ amber kickstart.ab`.
-You will then be prompted for the problem **keyword** and which **template** you want to use
+You will then be prompted for the problem **keyword** and which **template** you want to use.

 ### Example of running